tandrewnichols/eslint-plugin-data-test/README.md

 ## Custom rule options

-All tests can be customized individually by passing an object with one or more of the following properties.
+All test attributes can be customized individually by passing an object with one or more of the following properties.

 ### domAttribute